 What Is a 401(k)?

 A 401(k) is a tax-advantaged retirement plan.
 A 401(k) is set up through your employer and allows you to contribute a percentage of your paychecks to retirement.
-With traditional 401(k)s, that money comes out of your paycheck before it’s taxed.
-And you only pay taxes when you withdraw from your 401(k) in retirement.
+With traditional 401(k)s, that money comes out of your paycheck before it’s taxed, and you only pay taxes when you withdraw from your 401(k) in retirement.

 Some employers will offer a 401(k) match and the percentage will vary from each company.
-For example, if you contribute 5% of your paycheck, your employer will contribute the same amount for each paycheck if they offer that percentage.
+For example, if you contribute 5% of your paycheck, your employer may contribute the same amount for each paycheck.
+Employer matching can significantly boost the amount of money you’re saving for retirement.
+So most people should take full advantage of their employer match if one is offered.

-Why Is it Important to Check Your 401(k)?
+Why Is It Important to Check Your 401(k)?

 As you age and your overall financial picture changes, you may need to revisit how much you’re contributing and your investment strategy.
 That said, there are good reasons for checking on your 401(k) to see how it’s progressing.
 As you age and your overall financial picture changes, you may need to revisit how much you’re contributing and your investment strategy.

-It’s important to keep track of which funds are performing well and which are not in your 401(k).
-If your 401(k) has funds that are doing well, you want to make sure to maintain good asset allocation and diversify your portfolio.
+It’s important to keep track of which funds are performing well and which are not in your 401(k), so that you can rebalance your portfolio if needed to maintain your desired asset allocation.

 How Often Should You Check Your 401(k)?